rthurston1/Team01-Web-Application-Cherish/team/m2/features.md

 ## Check-In Page (1 pt)

-Users will be able to rate how their day went from four options.
-Users will also be able to describe their day using a textbox (optional).
-We may introduce a feature that would allow the user to record an audio log instead of writing out an entry.
-Day ratings and day descriptions/potential audio logs will be stored for the user's analytics when summarizing a week, month, or year.
+Users can rate their day using four options and optionally describe it in a textbox.
+The page offers two modes: normal and edit.
+In normal mode, users can log multiple emotions at once.
+In edit mode, users can modify an existing emotion.
+The cancel button resets the page to its default state, while the confirm button saves the changes.

 **Assigned to**: Wacil Volitaire

 ## Visual Day Display (3 pts)

 A display page where the user can view any emotions they have logged for a given day.
 They are also able to add a journal response to summerize their overall day.
 In additon, the user will be given a score out of 10 based on how good their day was.
 A 10 being the best, 0 being the worst.
+User can edit/delete any previously logged emotions.

 **Assigned to**: Robert Thurston, Jesse Goldman

 ## Journal Page (1 pt)
-A page that allows the user to type in a summary for their day, it's a simple text box which automatically saves when changing the view.
+A page that allows the user to type in a summary for their day, it's a simple text box.

 **Assigned to** Robert Thurston, Jesse Goldman